JacopoRaffi/Dust_Attack_Analysis/README.md

 # Dust-Attack-Analysis
-The goal of this thesis is to show the de-anonimization caused by dust import and to show two patterns of possible Dust Attack.
+The goal of this thesis is to show the de-anonimization caused by dust amounts and to show two patterns of possible Dust Attack.